Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Getting started with EngageIDE (UI controls):
 When you first run the app, it will launch it's dashboard.
 The dashboard has a set of onsreen controls accessible via the keyboard.
-Load the EngageIDE.cpp using the dashboard.
+Load EngageIDE.cpp using the dashboard.
 At this point, your screen should look like this:
 ![alt text](https://hex-map.khitchdee.net/ModalWX-source-loaded.png)
 Press Ctrl-H to learn the UI-controls of EngageIDE.
 Press Ctrl-N to launch EngageIDE's code navigator.

-## EngageUI & WIMP mix and match
+## EngageUI & WIMP mix-and-match
 Since an EngageUI is implemented entirely within a wxWindow subclass,
 it is possible to incorporate an EngageUI window into a regular WIMP style app
 using wxAUI with the EngageUI in one layer and a WIMP UI in another layer.